muhasyraf/cmlabs-frontend-internship-test/README.md

 ## Features

-- Food meals search and filtering.
+- Displays food categories and a list of foods for each category from the API.
 - Responsive design for mobile and desktop devices.

 ## Getting Started